artica/website/_posts/blog/2012-11-21-sega-rally-championship-codebits-vi.markdown

 <img class="postimage" src="/assets/images/2012-11-21-sega-rally-championship-codebits-vi-13.jpg"/>

-The Sega Rally Championship Arcade was fully working all the time, we only need to stop a couple of times for final tweaks..
+The Sega Rally Championship Arcade was fully working all the time, we only need to stop a couple of times for final tweaks...

 <a title="Sega Rally Championship by guibot, on Flickr" href="http://www.flickr.com/photos/guibot/8203462135/"><img class="postimage" alt="Sega Rally Championship" src="/assets/images/2012-11-21-sega-rally-championship-codebits-vi-14.jpg"/></a>